LollipopHQ/JAM-Gray-Paper-DRAFT-0.6.4-in-Mandarin/README.md

 # JAM Gray Paper DRAFT 0.6.4 release in Mandarin
-Chinese translation of the JAM Gray Paper DRAFT 0.6.4, translated by Qinwen Wang, Founder &amp; CEO of Lollipop.

 The Lollipop team is pleased to present the Chinese translation of JAM Gray Paper.